prevwong/reka.js/docs/motivation.md

 Currently, Craft.js' `EditorState` essentially stores the template of a single App component, and allows end-users to reorder elements, and mutate static prop values of each elements in the state.
 However, much of what's possible with writing React code as listed above, is not easily-replicable with Craft.js.

-Reka is intended to replace the internal state management system of Craft.js to support the above features.
+Reka is intended to replace the internal state management system of Craft.js to support the above features; while Craft.js itself would continue to provide higher-level functionalities for page builders such as drag-n-drop.